Currency Exchange Rates - How it Works

 CHF to INR

-Factors Affecting Foreign Exchange Rates in India
+Importance of Foreign Exchange Rates

 You will need to approach a bank/currency exchange business to get the best exchange rates before travelling to a foreign land.
 A foreign exchange rate is the rate you get when you convert your country's currency to another.